Numerical Integration

 Gaussian Quadrature methods are important as they often lead to very efficient methods.
 In numerical integration the efficiency of the method relates to the accuracy obtained with respect to the number of evaluations of the function f(x).
 In intensive methods such as the boundary element method integrations may need to be performed millions of times so the efficiency of the methods needs to be considered sometimes.

 In general, care must be taken to match the numerical integration method to the expected nature of the function f(x).
-For example it may be known that f(x) is regular.
+Typically, it may be known that f(x) is regular.
 On the other hand f(x) may be singular or oscillatory and will then need special treatment.
 Often a special method called a product integration method can be developed for the integration of functions of the form f(x) = w(x)g(x) where w(x) is a pre-set function and the function and g(x) is known to be a relatively nice function.